 While simple VAR isn’t perfect by any means it is a highly useful technique because it’s easy to calculate and lets us understand risk in practical cash terms.

 When using VAR it’s always worth keeping in mind the limitations as well.
 One of the main criticisms of VAR is that it doesn’t weigh up abnormal market risk.
 By abnormal market risk this means:

 - Rare disasters such as black swan events

 The other limitation is that simple VAR assumes that averages such as volatility, correlation and so on are fixed over the time period analysed.
 While in real market situations these variables are changing all of the time and have more complex outcomes than simple normal curves.
 Of course there are plenty of extensions to VAR that work around these problems.

 Weekends and Holidays

 It’s often assumed that when the market is closed there’s zero volatility.
-But in reality this isn’t quite true.
+But this isn’t quite true.

 It’s important to factor this in when using volatility estimates in VAR calculations.